Importing into Europe19 March 2021

 With Brexit now implemented and Free Trade between the United Kingdom (UK) and European Union (EU) a thing of the past, many companies have had to restructure how they do business.
 Pre-Brexit statistics reveal approximately 48% of shipments out of the UK are headed to the EU, while 54% of those arriving in the UK originated from the EU.
 Despite this prevalence of trade between the EU and the UK, all the recent changes in legislation are making these kinds of transactions increasingly difficult.
 The ever-growing climate of confusion and frustration is clear.

-As the piles of new trade legislation have become common practice, companies are now being required to obtain lists of licenses and permits for even the simplest of shipments.
+As new trade legislation becomes common practice, companies are now required to obtain lists of licenses and permits for even the simplest of shipments.
 These licenses are extremely hard to come by and require extensive legal counsel to obtain.
-Certain licenses also have long lead times, such as the Single Individual Export License (SIEL) which can take around 4-6 weeks in approval time.
-This is just one of many compliance requirements that those wanting to export out of the UK are required to obtain for every shipment – that is, of course, assuming they have a UK registered entity.
-Even with a UK registered entity, exporting goods requires extensive due diligence around the goods and destinations.
+Certain licenses also have long lead times, such as the Single Individual Export License (SIEL), which can take around 4-6 weeks in approval time.
+This is just one of many compliance requirements that those wanting to export out of the UK are required to obtain for every shipment – that is, of course, assuming they have a UK-registered entity.
+Even with a UK-registered entity, exporting goods requires extensive due diligence around the goods and destinations.
 This includes detailed records of the shipment which require annual submission and need to be kept for auditing purposes.
-Using TecEx eliminates this requirement as we perform the submissions on our client’s behalf and maintain all documentation in case of an audit.
+To help alleviate some of the issues, TecEx has successfully navigated thousands of complex shipments both into and out of the UK.
+Shipping with TecEx enables access to its established licenses, including the Open Individual Export License (OIEL).
+This can drastically shorten lead times and mitigate risk.
+TecEx also provides a full Delivered Duty Paid (DDP) service covering both EOR and IOR while sourcing all compliance to ensure first-time customs clearance.

 These new trade rules have also added complexity to the process of calculating taxes and duties.
 Accurately calculating these taxes and duties takes years of experience, requiring accurate identification of HS codes and expert knowledge of trade relations between origin and destination countries.
 A miscalculation in this department can be catastrophic in terms of cost.
-Top-up invoices due to miscalculated taxes can sour client relationships or tip budgets over the edge into loss-making deals, while a missed compliance document could result in lengthy delays at customs.
+Top-up invoices due to miscalculated taxes can sour client relationships or tip budgets over the edge into loss-making deals, while a missed compliance document could result in lengthy delays at customs or even stuck shipments.

 Our full DDP service includes: